Texan Casino and Card Room Gaming

 Next, on 6 March 2013, Rep. Raymond (D-District 42) filed companion legislation HB2729 and HJR121, also calling for a constitutional referendum to allow VLTs at racetracks.
 It was assigned to the House Licensing and Administration Committee on 18 March, and it never advanced.

-The Texas Legislature is expected to discuss several gaming proposals in 2015, but none of the proposals are expected to gain traction.
+The Texas Legislature was expected to discuss several gaming proposals in 2015, but none of the proposals gained traction.

 Texan Casino and Card Room Gaming Properties